tgstation/tgstation/code/game/objects/effects/spawners/random/readme.md

-	var/spawn_all_loot = FALSE // by default the spawner will only spawn the number of items set in spawn_loot_count var/spawn_loot_chance = 100 // by default the spawner has a 100% chance to spawn the item(s) var/spawn_scatter_radius = 0 // by default the spawner will spawn the items ONLY on the tile it is on var/hacked = FALSE // by default any vending machine that is NOT hacked
+	var/spawn_all_loot = FALSE // by default the spawner will only spawn the number of items set in spawn_loot_count var/spawn_loot_chance = 100 // by default the spawner has a 100% chance to spawn the item(s) var/spawn_scatter_radius = 0 // by default the spawner will spawn the items ONLY on the tile it is on
 ```

 However there are some categories that overwrite these default values so pay attention to the folder or category you group your spawner in.
 For instance the `obj/effect/spawner/random/techstorage` category overwrites the `spawn_all_loot` and the `spawn_loot_split` variables.